two sugar bugs

 • Wipe the bowl and whisk of your stand mixer with vinegar or lemon juice to make sure it is grease free or your egg whites may not stiffen.

-• Melt your white chocolate.
+• Melt your white chocolate (8 ounces/226g).
 I use a double boiler by placing the white chocolate in a bowl set over a saucepan of simmering water.
 Once the chocolate is fully melted, remove the bowl from the saucepan, wipe the bottom of the bowl dry and set it aside to cool.

-• Whisk egg whites, sugar and salt in the bowl of your stand mixer.
-Whisk and heat mixture over a saucepan of simmering water until hot to touch, sugar is fully dissolved (you should not feel any granules when rubbed between your fingers) and it’s a bit frothy, approximately 3 minutes.
+• Whisk egg whites (5 extra large or 6 large egg whites), sugar (1 cup/200g) and kosher salt (½ teaspoon) in the bowl of your stand mixer.
+Whisk and heat mixture over a saucepan of simmering water until hot to touch, sugar is fully dissolved (you should not feel any granules when rubbed between your fingers) and it’s a bit frothy, approximately 3 minutes. (if you would like to ensure the eggs are hot enough, they should be 160°F).

 • Remove the bowl from the saucepan and wipe the bottom dry.
-Place on your stand mixer and whisk on medium-high until the mixture is cool and the meringue holds a stiff peak (the bottom of your bowl should also be cooled), approximately 10 minutes.
+Place on your stand mixer and whisk on high (speed 8 on KitcheAid) until the mixture is cool and the meringue holds a stiff peak (the bottom of your bowl should also be cooled), approximately 10 minutes.

-• Switch to the paddle attachment, reduce the speed to medium and add the butter, one tablespoon at a time, letting the butter fully incorporate before adding more. ** Once all butter is incorporated, scrape down sides of the bowl and add the cooled white chocolate and whip until a thick, whipped consistency is reached.
+• Switch to the paddle attachment, reduce the speed to medium (speed 4 on KitchenAid) and add the butter, one tablespoon at a time, letting the butter fully incorporate before adding more (1 ½ cups/339g total). ** Once all butter is incorporated, scrape down sides of the bowl and add the cooled white chocolate and whip until a thick, whipped consistency is reached.

 Assemble the cake: